intel-secl/authservice/doc/LLD.md

 used to change password for the user if they know the existing password.
 Can this be used for an admin to change password for someone else?
+Here the authorization should probably be basic authentication.
+We should not be using a token to change the password since some service that has obtained the token should not be able to change the password

 - Authorization: `HTTP Basic Authentication`
 - Content-Type: `application/json`